sanjanastyles/Library/README.md

 - Provides a method to display information about the book.

 ### 2. User
-- Represents a user with attributes like username, password, books_read (books the user has read), and borrowed_log (log of borrowed books).
+- Represents a user with attributes like username, password, and borrowed_log (log of borrowed books).
 - Provides methods to display the books read and the borrowed books log.

 ### 3. Library